Dr Antonia Mackay

 Role

 I am a Senior Lecturer in Publishing with Oxford International Centre for Publishing.
-Before undertaking an academic career, I worked in the creative industries, working for Vogue magazine, and GQ, as well as for PR clients Calvin Klein and Twenty8Twelve.
+Before undertaking a PhD and academic career, I worked in the creative industries, working for Vogue magazine, and GQ, as well as for local fashion enterprises such as Oxford Fashion Week, and international clients Calvin Klein and Twenty8Twelve.

-Prior to joining the Media, Journalism and Publishing program, I was Teaching Fellow in English Literature at Oxford Brookes, and Visiting Lecturer in American Theatre at Goldsmiths, London.
+Prior to joining the Media, Journalism and Publishing program, I held other roles at Oxford Brookes including Associate Lecturer in Fine Art and Teaching Fellow in English Literature, as well as Visiting Lecturer in American Theatre at Goldsmiths, London.

 Teaching and supervision